world-wide-development/dynamic-jwks-spring-boot-starter/README.md

 Maven repository group
 page [https://mvnrepository.com/artifact/io.github.world-wide-development](https://mvnrepository.com/artifact/io.github.world-wide-development)

-## Quick Start for Dynamic Vaoult JWKS
+## Quick Start for Dynamic Vault JWKS

-In order to use this starter, it is necessary to add it to the project dependencies.
+To use this starter, it is necessary to add it to the project dependencies.

 Gradle: